U.N. confirms chemical arms were used repeatedly in Syria

 TOTAL 16 ALLEGATIONS

-Rebels have seized all kinds of weapons from military depots across Syria, according to the United Nations.
+Rebels have seized all kinds of weapons from military depots across the country, according to the United Nations.
 Western powers say the rebels do not have access to chemical arms.

 U.N.
-Secretary-General Ban Ki-moon established the Sellstrom investigation after the Syrian government wrote to Ban accusing the rebels of carrying out the chemical weapons attack in Khan al-Assal.
+Secretary-General Ban Ki-moon established the Sellstrom investigation after the Syrian government wrote to him accusing the rebels of carrying out the chemical weapons attack in Khan al-Assal.

-Sellstrom delivered the final report to Ban on Thursday.
-Ban will brief the U.N.
-General Assembly on the report on Friday and the U.N.
-Security Council on Monday.

-"The use of chemical weapons is a grave violation of international law and an affront to our shared humanity," Ban said.
-"We need to remain vigilant to ensure that these awful weapons are eliminated, not only in Syria, but everywhere."

-The United Nations has now received 16 reports of possible chemical weapons use in Syria, mainly from the Syrian government, Britain, France and the United States.
+The United Nations has since received a total of 16 reports of possible chemical weapons use in Syria, mainly from the Syrian government, Britain, France and the United States.
 The experts looked closely at seven of those cases.

 Syrian President Bashar al-Assad's government agreed to destroy its chemical weapons arsenal after the August 21 Ghouta attack, which had led to threats of U.S. air strikes.
 Syria also acceded to the Chemical Weapons Convention.